 "Mom, you don't understand.
 Every time I try to bust Phineas and Ferb, you don't see it, and now that you can see it, you don't bust them at all?"
 Candace said in a small voice.

 "Sorry, honey, but I just don't see how the boys could go to Europe," Linda smiled.
 Candace sighed as she leaned against her mom and laid her head against her shoulder.
 Linda smiled again and rubbed her arm.
 "You'll bust them someday."

 Back in Agent P's lair, Carl was showing Perry a new device.
-"Agent P, here is the Amnesia-Inator in a wrist watch, cool, huh?"
+"Agent P, here is the Amnesia-Inator in a wrist watch.
+Cool, huh?"
 Carl asked as Perry fit the device on his wrist.
-He smiled as he felt it fit comfortably.
+He smiled—it fit comfortably.
 Satisfied, he saluted and walked away, Carl saluting him back.